This content has been machine translated dynamically.

-- VM performance will be reduced during migration.
+- VM performance is reduced during migration.

-To Migrate or Move a VM
+To migrate or move a VM

 - In the Resources pane, select the VM and do one of the following depending on the status of your VM.

 To move a stopped VM: On the VM menu, select Move VM.
-This opens the Move VM wizard.
+This action opens the Move VM wizard.

 - The Place all migrated virtual disks on the same SR option is selected by default and displays the default shared SR on the destination pool.